Last Updated: 02 July 2026

 8. SHAVASANA (Corpse pose)

-- It relaxes the body and calms the mind.
+- deeply relaxes the body and mind

 - Everyone